hpatches/hpatches-benchmark/benchmarks/matching/README.md

 train_hard_viewpoint.benchmark
 ```

-Once the test set will be made available, corresponding `test_*` files will also be delivered.
+Once the test set will be made available, corresponding `test_*` files will be provided.

 The corresponding tasks are as follows: